microsoft/netperf/docs/threat-model.md

 #### netperf Repository

 The netperf repository contains the scripts and yaml for the netperf framework and tools.
-It also contains various secrets to access an Azure Subscription.
+It also contains the following secrets, stored in GitHub Respository secrets:

+- `AZURE_CLIENT_ID` - Used for accessing the Azure Subscription
+- `AZURE_SUBSCRIPTION_ID` - Used for accessing the Azure Subscription
+- `AZURE_TENANT_ID` - Used for accessing the Azure Subscription
+- `PERSONAL_ACCESS_TOKEN` - Used to access the GitHub CLI
+- `VM_PASSWORD` - A well-known password to provision the test machines with

 #### GitHub Actions